dazzaji/open-agent-traces/WORK_PLAN_V4.md

         from openai import AsyncOpenAI
         from pydantic import BaseModel, Field, field_validator

-        # Import from our new shared utility
         from agento_tracing import setup_opentelemetry, traced_span, safe_set

-        # Import OTEL types needed for hints and logic
         from opentelemetry import trace as otel_trace
         from opentelemetry.trace import StatusCode

-        # Define Pydantic models locally or import from a shared models file
         class SuccessCriteria(BaseModel):
             criteria: str; reasoning: str; rating: int